(Enchanter) Nami inflation

 Precision - Tier 2

 Precision - Tier 3

 Sorcery - Keystone

 I sometimes take this in to scaling lanes where the enemy is very threatening early, such as against a Blitzcrank.

-If looking to scale and be more of an Enchanter, Ability Haste is the preferred option.
+Flat AP is typically the way to go, however if looking to scale and be more of an Enchanter, Ability Haste is the preferred option.

 Usually Adaptive Force is the go to, however if you're in a lane where there is heavy threat from a particular type of damage, you can take a defensive shard to be a bit tankier.
 Lanes where the damage is near exclusively one type such as, Cait Senna, Draven Pyke, or Ziggs Lux, are good candidates for double defensive runes.

 Armour or MR depending on what you need.
 Never health, you get a decent amount of health from support items, and you have healing.
 You get much more value out of resistances and having a higher effective health.

 Future's Market Gaming

 As I've touched on several times, I genuinely believe Future's Market to be one of the best, if not the best, rune in the game, particularly on supports (and sometimes on jungle).